 The tones in these chords correspond to the tones of the D Melodic Minor scale.

 The second and fourth columns include short notations for the chords in the first and third columns respectively.
 These are based on common ways to play the chord, but there are other alternatives.
 “M” is used as an abbreviation instead for “maj” in the third column.

-The D Melodic Minor scale consist of seven notes.
+The D Melodic Minor scale consists of seven notes.
 These can be described as intervals, as semi-notes or steps on the guitar fingerboard, written as 2 - 1 - 2 - 2 - 2 - 2 - 1 from the first note to the next octave.